tristanbrown/resolwe-bio-py/README.rst

     :alt: Number of downloads from PyPI

+Resolwe_ is a dataflow package for the `Django framework`_.
-The Resolwe SDK for Python supports writing tools for Resolwe_ dataflow package for `Django framework`_ and `Resolwe Bioinformatics`_ that includes the bioinformatics pipelines.
+`Resolwe Bioinformatics`_ is an extension of Resolwe that provides bioinformatics pipelines.
+Resolwe SDK for Python supports writing dataflow pipelines for Resolwe and Resolwe Bioinformatics.

 .. _Resolwe Bioinformatics: https://github.com/genialis/resolwe-bio
 .. _Resolwe: https://github.com/genialis/resolwe